Looking for an alternative to Worcerstershire sauce? You’re in the right place! Keep reading for my favourite simple Worcestershire Sauce substitutes.

 They aren’t as vinegary but are a good match.

 The only reason I haven’t included them higher on the list is most people don’t have a bottle in their pantry.

-A few finely chopped anchovies added to your bolognese or caesar salad dressing can add the savoury saltiness and depth of flavour you’re looking for.
+A few finely chopped anchovies or anchovy paste added to your bolognese or caesar salad dressing can add the savory saltiness and depth of flavor you’re looking for.